 Problem Statement 1: The faculty population does not reflect the student population on campus and should continue to participate in equity training; working collaboratively to include the contributions and voice of POC across the curriculum.
-Root Cause: Pool of teacher candidates does not reflect student population, and we have a high teacher retention percentage.
+Root Cause: Although we have a high teacher retention percentage, the pool of teacher candidates does not reflect the student population.